Bill Denz: Mountain climbing

-In 1981, Denz had become the first person ever to climb the Kusum Kanguru in Nepal.
+In 1981, Denz became the first person ever to climb the Kusum Kanguru in Nepal.

 Death

-Bill Denz died on 3 October 1983 due to an avalanche, when climbing the Makalu with his friends Peter Hillary, Mark Moorhead and Fred From.
-Moorhead and Fred had reached a height of 7600 metres, but Moorhead died on 15 October, when he fell while getting back down.
+Bill Denz died on 3 October 1983 due to an avalanche, when climbing Makalu with his friends Peter Hillary, Mark Moorhead and Fred From.
+Moorhead and From had reached a height of 7600 metres, but Moorhead died on 15 October, when he fell while getting back down.